Mason Ready | Emergency Management & Fire Safety

 Continuity of Operations Planning

 George Mason University maintains a Continuity of Operations Plan (COOP), which provides a framework to minimize potential impact and allow for rapid recovery from an incident that disrupts operations.
-The Environmental Health & Safety Office (EHS) is currently expanding COOP to include additional units, departments, and research activities.
+Risk, Safety, & Resilience is currently expanding COOP to include additional units, departments, and research activities.
 For more information on COOP and the university’s Research Continuity Template, please click here.

 Emergency Signage